SafeguardmediaHub/QA/blog/features/04-metadata-analysis.md

 **Objective**: Verify handling of images with some but not all EXIF fields.

 **Test Steps**:

-1. Upload image with only camera make/model but no technical data (ISO, aperture, etc.)
+1. Upload image with only camera make/model but no technical data (ISO, aperture, etc.) ✅
-2. Retrieve metadata
+2. Retrieve metadata ✅

 **Expected Result**:

-- Extracts available fields
+- Extracts available fields ✅
-- Completeness score reflects partial data (0.4-0.6 range)
+- Completeness score reflects partial data (0.4-0.6 range) ✅
-- Missing fields listed in analysis
+- Missing fields listed in analysis ✅
-- No errors from missing fields
+- No errors from missing fields ✅

-**Status**: ⏳ Pending
+**Status**: Completed.
+All test cases passed successfully

 ---